renatoGarcia/icecream-cpp/README.md

     .line_wrap_width(70);
 ```

-For simplification purposes, on the following examples an `using icecream::ic` statement
+For simplification purposes, on the following examples a `using icecream::ic` statement
 will be presumed.

 #### enable/disable